sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 #### 8192cu

 Another chip you may encounter is `8192cu`.
-The process is similar to `Realtek RTL8188CUS`; just a simple name change.
+The process is similar to `Realtek RTL8188CUS` – just a simple name change.

 - `sudo vim /etc/modprobe.d/8192cu.conf`,
 - paste the below content into the file,
 	- `options 8192cu rtw_power_mgnt=0 rtw_enusbss=0`
 - `sudo reboot`

 **After the reboot**, the power-saving/low-power mode should be disabled.
 You can check it by the following command.
-In return, it should output `0`.
+It should return the value `0`.

 `cat /sys/module/8192cu/parameters/rtw_power_mgnt`